print

 Attendance plans and alternative services

 1. If a child has 2 or more consecutive absences, regardless of whether the absences are explained or unexplained, the Head Teacher or staff entering attendance will notify the RM.
-The RM will coordinate a course of action to improve attendance plan with the DST, ISL and family.
-If multiple unexplained absences occur, and the family cannot be reached by usual means, including by reaching out to Emergency Contacts, staff will conduct a home visit or make direct contact with the parent to create an attendance plan.
+The RM will coordinate a course of action to improve attendance with the DST, ISL and family as needed.
+If multiple unexplained absences occur, and the family cannot be reached by usual means (including by reaching out to Emergency Contacts) staff will conduct a home visit or make direct contact with the parent to create an attendance plan.
+Additionally, families who have been approved for an extended absence (as noted below) will have an attendance plan to provide alternative services.

 2. The attendance plan will be designed to support the child’s consistent attendance in the program, or if necessary, to plan for alternative services.
 The attendance plan will be developed by the family and the Family Support Coordinator, Head Teacher, Interpreter, Community Child Care Specialist or RM, typically during a home visit or face-to-face meeting.
 During the attendance plan meeting, staff will:

-1. Provide information to the parent about the benefits of regular attendance.
+1. Provide information to the parent/guardian about the benefits of regular attendance.

 3. Alternative services will be designed to ensure that all children enrolled in Head Start receive services and continue to make progress on their educational goals.
 Alternative services will be provided by the Head Teacher, or other assigned staff and will typically occur during a home visit and in accordance with the policies on Individualizing and Home Visits.
 Head Teachers may use online assessment parent activity libraries, as well as classroom supplies and other learning materials, to provide home based activities that address all domains of learning in the HS Early Learning Framework with a focus on the skills that the child is ready to learn.
 For children receiving ECSE services, the Head Teacher will collaborate with the Early Childhood CARES service coordinator to ensure that the child receives the appropriate special education services.
 If the child and family begin to receive alternative services, the ERSEA Manager is notified and explanatory notes by the RM, Consultant or ERSEA Manager must be entered in the child’s file.